Honeywell unveils plan for 'most powerful' quantum computer

 Honeywell worked in stealth mode with partners before revealing its quantum plans, according to chief executive Ilyas Khan of Cambridge Quantum Computing.

-The announcement comes after Google claimed last year to have achieved "quantum supremacy" by developing a machine outperforming the world's fastest supercomputers.
+The announcement comes after Google claimed last year to have achieved "quantum supremacy" by developing a machine outperforming the world fastest supercomputers.

 Google said its Sycamore solved a computing problem within 200 seconds which would have taken 10,000 years on a traditional computer.